Tuesday, January 20, 2026

 Plus, Cool Hand Luke: The Tar Sequence is more famous as a news theme than the film.

-In the mid-1980's, Frank Gari updated Cool Hand Luke: The Tar Sequence into News Series 2000.
+Frank Gari updated Cool Hand Luke: The Tar Sequence into News Series 2000.

 Whereas previous news music packages created by Frank Gari featured vocal-driven campaigns, News Series 2000 broke from tradition with its continuously instrumental style.